 Going in the opposite direction from a larger type to a smaller type requires explicit casting.
 Though there must be explicit casting, the use of explicit casting does not prevent either the production of an incorrect truncated value or the loss of precision (from floating-point) in the conversion.
 A long containing a value not representable in int will yield an incorrect value when explicitly downcast to an int.
 Data can be lost when a float is explicitly downcast to an int.

-The vulnerabilities from ISO/IEC TR 24772-1:2019 clause 6.6 related to the loss of values due to narrowing apply to Java.
+The vulnerabilities from ISO/IEC 24772-1:2024 6.6 related to the loss of values due to narrowing apply to Java.
 In addition, the vulnerabilities related to implicit change of units or sets of values with maximums and minimums being exceeded but not generating exceptions also apply.

 There are 22 possible instances of narrowing primitive conversions in Java where a potential loss of precision could occur.
 These are: